FedericoTossani/Monitoring_Exam/README.md

 DATA

-The data used in this analysis came from ????? satellite.
+The data used in this analysis came from Sentinel-2 satellite.

-To study birds populations changes I downloaded the data from GBIF databases.
+To study birds populations changes I downloaded the data from European Environmental Agency databases.